NeutralinoJS

 cd sheetjs-neu

-curl -L -o resources/js/xlsx.full.min.js https://cdn.sheetjs.com/xlsx-latest/package/dist/xlsx.full.min.js
+curl -L -o resources/js/xlsx.full.min.js https://cdn.sheetjs.com/xlsx-0.20.3/package/dist/xlsx.full.min.js

-3) Add the highlighted lines to neutralino.conf.json
+1. Add the highlighted line to neutralino.config.json in nativeAllowList:

 "nativeAllowList": [